 I have been really open about my minimalist journey and how I even stopped buying clothes for 3 years.
 Since then I have really learned to hone in on what my own personal style is, and have managed to maintain a minimalist wardrobe as well.
 If you are working to declutter your closet, but have that looming fear that you’ll get rid of something and then regret it for the rest of your life, I totally get it and I can help you out with that.
-That’s why I wanted to share the super simple 5 step process I used to not only minimize my wardrobe but also build a minimalist style all my own.
-(Oh, and subsequently doing all of this helped me break my shopping addiction.)
-So let’s get to it, shall we?
+That’s why I wanted to share the super simple 5 step process to finding your own unique minimalist style.
+(Oh, and doing all of this helped me break my shopping addiction too!)

 *This post contains affiliate links.
 I may earn a commission on recommendations at no cost to you.